You may be wondering?

 - the cost of appointment reminder fees

 - the credit card and EFTPOS processing fees

 - the cost of our professional clinical supervision

 - the cost of undertaking our compulsory professional development as required by AHPRA.

 - the cost of specialised training that we undertake to serve our clients

 - the cost of maintaining our professional library and resources

 As you may be aware, the Australian Psychological Society (APS) recommended fee is $267 as of July 2021.
 This is the fee they recommend that psychologists need to charge in order to run their businesses and receive a reasonable income.

-Currently, we do not charge that as we want to make our fee accessible to the people we serve.
+Currently, we do not charge that as we want to make our fee as accessible as possible, to the people we serve.